 RECOMMENDATION FOR REGULAR RESERVE TRANSFER: Inter-fund transfers are made either when: (i) there is a residual June 30 balance in the Income-Expense Fund (IEF) after regular interest credits have been made; or (ii) the year-end balance in the Benefit Reserve Fund (BRF) falls below the present value of benefits currently being paid.
-On June 30, 2017, there was a balance in the IEF (see page B-13).
-Therefore, transfers will be made between the appropriate funds so that the ending balances in each reserve fund as of June 30, 2017 will be as follows:
+Transfers will be made between the appropriate funds so that the ending balances in the IEF and BRF are \$0 and \$370,421,933, respectively.